diyscif/diyscif/scif-thesis.md

 diameter of 125 mm can't breach the door within 15 minutes.
 A SCIF door setup should meet or exceed this standard.

-Closed storage of sensitive information in a security container is preferrable over open storage when the SCIF is not in use.
+Closed storage of sensitive information in a security container is preferable over open storage when the SCIF is not in use.
 Even better, sensitive information should be stored in a separate vault when the SCIF is not in use.
 A security container according to the IC Tech Spec‐for ICD/ICS 705 [@ics-705-ts,